UCSB-VRL/ReebGraph/README.md

 To download all prerequisites, in the terminal type `pip install -r requirements.txt`

 The code has been tested only on python version 3.7.

+## Example usage

+`python ReebGrraphConstruction.py` will run the code on example track.

+ To run the code on a given .trk file, follow these steps:
+ 1. Store the appear, disappear, connect, and disconnect events for all pair of the trajectories.
+Run `python dic_dump.py` and use the same path as trkfolder.
+Note: change the eps parameter in the files. also, set the track files path.
+ 2.`python R_properties.py` will run the code on the provided track.
+Please change the trkfolder and trkfolderI path in the file.
+An example .trk file and corresponding dictionary file have been included in the Data directory.

 For latest code updates, please follow this link https://github.com/s-shailja/ucsb_reeb.